Bloody New Year: Release

+In the UK, Bloody New Year was released theatrically in April 1987.
+A home video release followed in September 1987.
+In the US, the film was released straight-to-video (under the title Time Warp Terror) on 22 October 1987.
+It was re-released on UK VHS by Braveworld in 1991.

 Critical response

+On its first release, Bloody New Year was negatively reviewed by Variety, which described it as a "negligible horror film rehashing the corniest format available".
+The author added: "It's strictly filler [...]
+Acting by the colourless thesps is poor and the Fujicolor visuals […] are far too pretty and cheerful to create the desired atmosphere."

+Later critical response has been negative.
 Kim Newman describes the film as a "feeble dump-bin video quickie".
 Dennis Schwartz, in his review for Ozus' World Movie Reviews, calls it a "goofy film" with "brutal" dialogue, "cheesy" direction and "not much plot".
 According to Jake Dee of JoBlo.com, the film's "cheap and silly" practical effects are reminiscent of a "fun early Herschell Gordon Lewis movie".
 Dee adds that the film "plays like a haunted house flick in the interiors and a traditional zombie flick in the exteriors, with the middle ground a breeding place for the genuinely odd and unsettling amalgamation of both."
+Alluding to the film's "bonkers" plotting, Cheryl Eddy of Gizmodo writes that it "has a completely forgettable cast aside from Roman's level-headed final girl, but is otherwise full of absolutely unforgettable details."

 AllMovie gives Bloody New Year one star out of five.
 Commentator Cavett Binion writes that the film employs a "wacky but interesting supernatural theme" with "silly special effects".
 He considers it "derivative of Sam Raimi's The Evil Dead and Lucio Fulci's The Beyond, minus those films' extreme approach to horror".
 Writing for Video Watchdog magazine, Richard Harland Smith describes the film as a "barrel-scraping rehash of horror tropes from Shock Waves (creepy island hotel), Dawn of the Dead (bickering TV commentators), The Evil Dead (girl-next-door turned cackling, whey-faced ghoul) and even Woody Allen's The Purple Rose of Cairo."
 He adds that while the premise is reasonable, the film fails to "[particularise] the horror beyond a few double exposure ghosties and some haunted hardware."

 Preston Barta of the Denton Record-Chronicle remarks that Bloody New Year "could perhaps be best described as an episode of Scooby-Doo that is sent through the filter of The Shining and The Evil Dead", adding that in some places "it's got early Sam Raimi written all over it."
 He criticises various aspects of the film: "The drama is no good, the characters are all jerks (so it's OK that they kick the bucket) and the dialogue is elementary."
 Writing for Sight & Sound magazine, Anne Billson compares the film to the Japanese horror comedy House (1977) and its production values to those of "early Doctor Who".